YagoOlive/iris-chrome-extension/README.md

     Helps reduce accidental cursor drift during a facial gesture.
 Once you have entered an interactive element, “Click Assist” locks the cursor to it, even if you move away from it (up to a certain distance and time).
 Allows for two additional configurable settings:

       - Click Assist Radius (in pixels):
-        The distance from the element in which the cursor will remain locked (30-500px).
+        The distance from the element in which the cursor will remain locked (30–500px).

+        **Default:** 100px

       - Click Assist Timeout (in milliseconds):
-        The amount of time the cursor will remain locked after leaving the element (0.5-10 seconds).
+        The amount of time the cursor will remain locked after leaving the element (0.1–10 seconds).

+        **Default:** 1s

 4. ⏱️ Dwell Click